-Students receive out of class assignments that include grammar, vocabulary and verb use, evaluative and creative writing, reading, and informal journaling.
+Students receive out-of-class assignments that include grammar, vocabulary and verb use, evaluative and creative writing, reading, and informal journaling.
 As weather permits, class can take place in the kitchen, in the garden, in the woods, and in the classroom.
 Students are expected to come prepared to use functional language that enriches their Outdoor Academy experience by:

-- Integrating language studies into the Southern Appalachian environment. - Connecting their language study to the academic and community goals unique to courses and opportunities at OA. - Learning the language in nature, and thus better appreciating the interconnectedness of living organisms and their responsibilities to and dependence upon complex ecosystems. - Including expression in the language using music, composition, poetry, dance and drama.
+- Integrating language studies into the Southern Appalachian environment. - Connecting their language study to the academic and community goals unique to the OA curriculum. - Learning the language in nature, and thus better appreciating the interconnectedness of living organisms and their responsibilities to and dependence upon complex ecosystems. - Including expression in the language using music, composition, poetry, dance, and drama.